rodrigour/predictive_maintenance/Readme.md

 -------------------------
-Note: The data set is a public dataset publish by Microsoft for their Predictive Maintenance template.
+Note: The data set is a public dataset published by Microsoft for their Predictive Maintenance template.
 The algorithms where modeled in Python, taken into consideration the R code publicy availble in this template.